 3. Patients with gallbladder, liver, and pancreatic diseases

 The contribution of the gallbladder, liver, and pancreas are all critical for a successful digestive process.
 The bile, pancreatic lipase, pancreatic amylase, phospholipase, trypsin, chymotrypsin, elastases, and nucleases from these organs all have a role to play.
 Therefore, individuals with diseases related to these organs may have an impaired ability to produce digestive enzymes necessary for specific reactions.
-Those who have had gallbladder removal who have post-cholecystectomy syndrome could also greatly benefit from digestive enzymes as well as supplemental bile.
+Those who have had gallbladder removal and post-cholecystectomy syndrome could also greatly benefit from digestive enzymes and supplemental bile.

 5. Individuals with enzyme insufficiency

-If you or someone you know has been diagnosed with any type of enzyme insufficiency, taking digestive enzymes may not simply be beneficial; it may be imperative for nutrient absorption and function.
+If you or someone you know has been diagnosed with enzyme insufficiency, taking digestive enzymes may not simply be beneficial; it may be imperative for nutrient absorption and function.

 6. Anyone with digestive symptoms

-This includes indigestion, gas and bloating, stomachache, constipation, diarrhea, feeling of fullness, heartburn, acid reflux or bile reflux.
+This includes indigestion, gas and bloating, stomachache, constipation, diarrhea, the feeling of fullness, heartburn, acid reflux, or bile reflux.

 Under these conditions, digestive enzymes from microbial or plant-based sources are generally preferable.

 Your diet is also of primary consideration.
 Check out your pantry and look at what you eat most of the time.
-Get rid of the processed foods as well as common food allergens.
-These foods are particularly hard on digestion, providing little to no nutritional value and wreaking havoc with your digestive system.
-They cause inflammation at the very least.
-If you are eating food items that make digestion more difficult for you, find out which enzymes can help you break them down.
+Get rid of processed foods as well as common food allergens.
+These foods are tough on digestion, providing little to no nutritional value and wreaking havoc with your digestive system.
+They cause inflammation, at the very least.
+If you are eating food items that make digestion more difficult, find out which enzymes can help you break them down.
 For example, if you have trouble digesting proteins, you will need protease enzymes.

 Know that fresh fruits and vegetables contain live enzymes whereas cooked food does not; therefore, always start your meal with a raw salad and take digestive enzymes with all cooked meals.
-Fermented foods such as sauerkraut, kimchi, kombucha and kefir are all high in natural enzymes.
+Fermented foods such as sauerkraut, kimchi, kombucha, and kefir are high in natural enzymes.

-If you have any health conditions, ask your health practitioner what foods, vitamins, and enzymes can help you manage symptoms and get the nutrition you need.
-For people with gallbladder issues or with no gallbladder at all, we recommend Digestive Enzymes by Good Apple Nutritionals which are vegan and microbial-based.
-This formula also includes the right amount of lipase for fat digestion as well as extra enzymes for gas and bloating support.
+If you have any health conditions, ask your health practitioner what foods, vitamins, and enzymes help you manage symptoms and get the nutrition you need.
+For people with gallbladder issues or with no gallbladder, we recommend Digestive Enzymes by Good Apple Nutritionals, which are vegan and microbial-based.
+This formula also includes the right amount of lipase for fat digestion and extra enzymes for gas and bloating support.